 Munich Bavaria, Germany Travel Guide

 Imagine walking through grand squares where history echoes, then finding a quiet spot by a flowing river.
-Picture yourself raising a beer stein in a lively garden, or exploring world-top-tier museums filled with masterpieces.
+Picture yourself raising a beer stein in a lively garden, or exploring world-class museums filled with masterpieces.
 This is Munich, a city that combines centuries of tradition with a modern, relaxed lifestyle.

 Munich's history spans over 850 years, shaped by the Wittelsbach dynasty, who left a legacy of grand palaces and public buildings.
-Under King Ludwig I, it transformed into a prominent center for arts and architecture.
+Under King Ludwig I, it turned into a prominent center for arts and architecture.

 The city rebuilt itself carefully after extensive damage during World War II, preserving its historical street plan and architectural treasures.